Botcopy/docs/docs/advanced/handover.md

 Here are the steps that proxy should follow:

-1. Botcopy detects a trigger contexts (DialogFlow ES) or a session parameter (DialogFlow CX) configured on the Portal Connect page for each bot
+1. Botcopy detects a trigger contexts (Dialogflow ES) or a session parameter (Dialogflow CX) configured on the Portal Connect page for each bot
 2. Botcopy calls your Live Chat Endpoint Webhook and use its response to either pause the bot or keep the bot running.
    a.
 If your webhook returns `{ paused: true, minutesPaused: 10 }`, the bot is paused and any subsequent messages from the end-user will not be forwarded to Dialogflow and will trigger a call to your Live Chat Endpoint Webhook
    b.
 If your webhook returns `{ paused: false }`, the bot is not paused and any subsequent message from the end-user will be forwarded to Dialogflow
 3. To send events ("message", "channel_update" or "user_typing") to your end-user make a POST request to `https://api.botcopy.com/webhooks/handover/push` (more details below)

 ## Setup in the Botcopy Portal

-The handover integration is set for each Botcopy bot on its Connect page in the Portal.
+The handover integration for each bot is found on the Connect page in the Portal.

-You may set your Live Chat Endpoint Webhook URL
+1. Set a Live Chat Endpoint Webhook URL.

-If you're using Dialogflow ES set any lowercased trigger context you want like `bc-human-handover` If you're using Dialoflow CX set `bcHumanHandover` as your trigger session parameter Enable the storing of message history.
+2.  - Dialogflow ES: set any lowercased trigger context you want like `bc-human-handover`.
+    - Dialogflow CX: set `bcHumanHandover` as your trigger session parameter.

-Generate your `organization access token`, that's used by Botcopy to authenticate you when you make a POST request to `https://api.botcopy.com/webhooks/handover/push`
+3. Generate your `organization access token`, that's used by Botcopy to authenticate you when you make a POST request to `https://api.botcopy.com/webhooks/handover/push`.
-Set a `bot access token` that you will use to authenticate Botcopy when Botcopy is making POST requests to your Live Chat Endpoint Webhook.
+4. Set a `bot access token` that you will use to authenticate Botcopy when Botcopy is making POST requests to your Live Chat Endpoint Webhook URL.
+5. Enable the storing of message history.

 **Please note:** The `organization access token` created to view message history will only display once.
 If you lose this token, you must generate a new one.